We asked the experts how to look and sound better on video - CNN Underscored

 While you can get by on a virtual meeting with a poor camera (or no camera at all), having good audio is absolutely essential.
 If you’re sticking with your laptop’s built-in mic, you should at least make sure you’re sitting as close as possible to your PC, and that you’re in a room that’s as quiet as possible.

-But we’ve found that dedicated microphones offer a significant step up in voice quality over what’s built into your laptop, and can go a long way towards making you sound more present and professional.
+But we’ve found that dedicated microphones offer a significant step up in voice quality over what’s built into your laptop, and can go a long way toward making you sound more present and professional.
 And you don’t have to spend a ton on one — even affordable mics like the $35 FIFINE K669B, our pick for the best budget microphone, gave us a big upgrade over our MacBook Pro mic, with loud and rich voice recordings that hold up against microphones that are twice the price.
 If you want richer, more professional sound, the $129 Blue Yeti is our pick for the best microphone overall and was a longtime favorite of Spearman’s.

 - Best overall mic: Blue Yeti ($129; amazon.com)